Vanilla - Beans - Extract - Paste - Essence

-Though under natural conditions the flowers are pollinated by vectors like the Melipona bees or the humming birds, under cultivation they need to be manually pollinated by hand.
-This makes it a very labor intensive and time consuming process as harvesting of the beans is also as cumbersome.
+Though under natural conditions the flowers are pollinated by vectors like the Melipona bees or the hummingbirds, under cultivation they need to be manually pollinated by hand.
+This makes it very labour intensive and time-consuming process as harvesting of the beans is also as cumbersome.

 The pods are harvested when just about to mature but still green, blanched in hot water and then allowed to dry for some months.